ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 * Implemented a **Simple Linear Regression model from scratch** without using Scikit-learn's regression model.
 * Created a custom `LR` class with `fit()` and `predict()` methods.
 * Derived and implemented the **Ordinary Least Squares (OLS)** formulas for calculating:
   * **Slope (`m`)**
   * **Intercept (`b`)**
 * Used NumPy arrays for numerical calculations.
-* Trained the custom model on the placement dataset.
+* Trained the model on the placement dataset.
 * Generated predictions using the custom `predict()` method.
 * Understood how the regression model internally calculates its parameters instead of relying on a pre-built library implementation.